jasonkaye/libdlr/README.md

 discrete Lehmann representation for single particle imaginary time Green's functions, as well as the stand-alone Python module `pydlr` implementing the same functionality.

-For more information, please see the [documentation](https://libdlr.readthedocs.io).
+For more information see the [documentation](https://libdlr.readthedocs.io).

 ## Citation